baublet/lagniappe/README.md

 *Note* that many custom components use their own, self-contained markup next to their components.
 To, for example, customize the command window's behavior, look, and feel, see `app/components/CommandWindow.js` and `app/components/CommandWindow.scss`.

-## Documentation

-In the navigation menu, there is a special tab called "Documentation" where you can put your domain-specific documentation.
-It is organized in the `app/documentation` folder tree.
-Any file you put there will be rendered as a [Markdown](https://daringfireball.net/projects/markdown/syntax) file.

-Put documentation in subfolders for even better organization.

-Markdown in `app/documentation/home.md` will be rendered on the main documentation page, along with a table of contents.

 ## Road Map

-* Compilation/build scripts for the app
 * Automatic updates
 * Multiple platform support and documentation